-The 50 pence coin was the second largest denomination of decimal coin in Ireland.
+The 50 pence coin was the second largest denomination of Irish Decimal Coinscoin in Ireland.
 However, from 1970 until 1990, the 50 Pence coin was the largest denomination of Irish coin and was part of the Decimal 1969-2001 coin series of Ireland.
 Designed by Percy Metcalfe and produced between the years 1970 -2000 at the Currency Centre Dublin mint.
 In total 99,385,500 of these coins were minted.
 The video shown gives an overview of each of the Irish Decimal Coins.

 There was also a circulating commemorative 50 pence coin that was made to celebrate the Dublin Millenium, you can read more about the 50 Pence Dublin Millenium coin here.